rpetit3/camlhmp/README.md

 I'm not a lawyer and MIT has always been my go-to license.
 So, MIT it is!

+## Artificial Intelligence Disclaimer

+As of v1.1.3, `camlhmp` has been developed with minimal assistance of Artificial Intelligence (AI).
+GitHub Copilot was used for auto-completion, but otherwise all code was written and reviewed by the author.

 ## Funding

 Support for this project came (in part) from the [Wyoming Public Health Division](https://health.wyo.gov/publichealth/), and